Japal/MALDIrppa/README.md

 ### Installation

-The package is available on CRAN and can be installed from R using
+The latest version of the package is available on CRAN and can be installed from R using

 ```
 install.packages("MALDIrppa")